Bauschänzli: Prehistory

 Drawing by Johann Balthasar Bullinger showing the bulwark in 1770.

-The area between Limmat and Lake Zurich around Sechseläutzenplatz and on the small islands and peninsulas in Zürichwas was once swampland.
+The area between Limmat and Lake Zurich around Sechseläutzenplatz and on the small islands and peninsulas in Zürich was once swampland.
 Prehistoric pile dwellings around Zürichsee were set on piles to protect against occasional flooding by the Linth and Jona.
 Alpenquai is located on the Lake Zurich shore in Enge, a locality of the municipality of Zürich.
 It was neighbored by the settlements at Kleiner Hafner and Grosser Hafner, on what was then a peninsula (now an island) in the effluence of the Limmat.
 It was an area of about 0.2 km2 within the city of Zürich.
 As well as being part of the 56 Swiss sites of the UNESCO World Heritage Site Prehistoric pile dwellings around the Alps, the settlements are listed in the Swiss inventory of cultural property of national and regional significance as a Class object.
 Despite the dredging for the construction of the Seequai between 1916 and 1919, an area of approximately 2.8 ha with two cultural layers was preserved around Bauschänzli.
 Pile shoes at different altitudes in the cultural layers were found and rich bar decoration of ceramics occurred exclusively in the lower layer.
 The decoration on the cannelure groups was limited to the upper layer, with some graphite-decorated fragments.